New talent, new work

 DANCE

-Arethajay McEwan
+Arethajay McEwen

 Creates immersive narratives rooted in Caribbean heritage, blending hip hop, contemporary, afro and dancehall.
 Her latest piece explores systemic obstacles and strategies for survival and resistance.
 Arethajay's show Checkmate fuses spoken word and movement on a life-sized chessboard to charter a fighter's rise and the price of power.